-Annual Report on SL-1 activities will be completed in Q1 of FFY 22.
+Annual report on SL-1 Activities.
+Timeline: Annual Report on SL-1 activities will be completed in Q1 of FFY 22.

 SL-1d: Travel Demand Modelling

 RPC staff will continue to maintain and utilize the regional travel demand model to develop Vehicle Miles Traveled (VMT) and other associated travel forecasts for regional long range and sub-area/project level scenario planning.
 New land use, traffic, employment, and socio-economic data will be formatted and incorporated into the model as available in coordination with task SL-4.